ConnorSweeneyDev/.config/readme.md

 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
 If you do, then after following the steps run `:Copilot setup` and follow the instructions.
-- Colorscheme &rightarrow; You can use the one that I use, but if you don't want to you will have to change the lines in `lua\main\packer.lua`, `after\plugin\colors.lua` and `after\plugin\lualine.lua` accordingly.
+- Colorscheme &rightarrow; You can use the one that I use, but if you don't want to you will have to change the lines in `lua\main\lazy.lua`, `after\plugin\colors.lua` and `after\plugin\lualine.lua` accordingly.

-You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration.
-After all those plugins are installed, don't forget to include `after\plugin\buffers.lua` and `after\plugin\colors.lua` as they are not directly tied to any plugins.
+You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration; After that, don't forget to include `after\plugin\buffers.lua`.

-`colors.lua` will apply all the settings of the selected colorscheme and any additional modifications and `buffers.lua` is optional, as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
-If you need to close all the buffers except the current one (when you need to rename symbols, go to references etc.), this file also provides the keybind for that, and the keybind for reopening them all again.
+`buffers.lua` is an optional "plugin", as it can slow down the startup time but will open, in separate buffers, every file in the specified directory that has any of the file extensions specified - this can be useful because diagnostics for files that are not open will still be shown when you toggle the diagnostics window.
+If you need to close all the buffers except the current one (when you need to rename symbols, go to references etc.), this file also provides the keybind for that, and the keybind for re-opening them all again too.

 Finally, you can paste the `mapping-info` folder into the root for safe keeping.
 All keybinds and settings can be edited at `lua\main\remap.lua`, `lua\main\set.lua` or the respective